Massive losses for ruling ANC after elections in South Africa

 In the past 30 years, since the beginning of democracy in 1994, the ANC has always won an absolute majority and ruled the continent's strongest economy alone.

-In the preliminary results the economically liberal Democratic Alliance (DA) came in at 23.43%, while the party founded only six months ago by former President Jacob Zuma, uMkhonto we Sizwe (MK), is on 10.58%.
-The Marxist-influenced Economic Freedom Fighters (EFF) party follows close behind with 9.78%.
+The economically liberal Democratic Alliance (DA) - led by John Steenhuisen - has so far come in at 22.16%, while the party founded only six months ago by former president Jacob Zuma, uMkhonto we Sizwe (MK), is on 13.06%.
+The Marxist-influenced Economic Freedom Fighters (EFF) party follows with 9.41%.

 According to the preliminary results, the ANC will also lose its absolute majority in the country's economically strongest province, Gauteng, which includes the capital Pretoria and the economic centre of Johannesburg.